abhishekprateek/blocklypy-vscode/README.md

 is connected.

 Behind the scenes unofficial AppData channel is used, and due to the limitation of the framework slightly alters the code by injecting debug traps.
 This normally should not affect your code.

-### Usage:
+### Usage

 1. Set breakpoints in your code prior to launching the debug sessions
 2. Launch the debug session.
 3. After the debugger is stopped on a breakpoint, Step/Continue to the next breakpoint

 Disclaimer: it is still an early preview, might result in minor problems.
 Code is not stopped on any non-breakpoints.

+## Pybricks Templates

+Quickly start new projects with pre-configured templates for different LEGO hubs.
+Templates include common imports and hub initialization code.

+**Available methods:**

+- **Snippets**: Type `pybricks`, `primehub`, `inventorhub`, etc. in a Python file
+- **Command**: Use "Insert Pybricks Template" to add to current file
+- **New File**: Use "New Pybricks Python File" to create a templated file

+The template will also include auto detected devices on any connected device.

+Supported hubs: SPIKE Prime, SPIKE Essential, MINDSTORMS Robot Inventor, City Hub, Technic Hub.

 ## Limitations